Georgia's president says election 'has been stolen' – DW – 10/28/2024

 "I think, first of all, there is no intention of the Georgian Dream to form a coalition with anyone," Zourabichvili said.

-"They have a majority, they had hoped for the constitutional majority, and I think that explains the extent of the violations that they were aiming at having 60% in order to carry on their program, which is to first impeach the president, then put the opposition forces in jail and judge some of the opposition parties," she added.
+"They have a majority.
+They had hoped for the constitutional majority, and I think that explains the extent of the violations that they were aiming at having 60% to carry on their program, which is to first impeach the president, then put the opposition forces in jail and judge some of the opposition parties."

 Zourabichvili accused Georgian Dream of having chosen the path of dictatorship instead of democracy.